JuliaDynamics/NetworkDynamics.jl/docs/src/Multithreading.md

 network_dynamics(vertices!, edges!, graph, parallel=true)
 ```

 In order for this to take effect, multiple threads have to be available.
 This is achieved by setting the environment variable `JULIA_NUM_THREADS` **before** starting Julia.
-To start Julia from a bash shell and with 4 threads use
+To start Julia from a bash shell and with 4 threads use:
 ```
 $ env JULIA_NUM_THREADS=4 julia
 ```